-Each student is to contribute a case (find and bring in class an article) to illustrate the topic of the round-table discussion.
+Each student is to contribute a case (find an article and bring it in class) to illustrate the topic of the round-table discussion.
 Discuss your findings in class.

 While preparing for the round table, you will be reading articles on the subject and watching related videos.
-Whenever you come across a word or a collocation pertaining to the topic (within the topic of Political Correctness these could be words and phrases like catcalling, blackface, blacklist vs deny list,etc.), write it down in your topic vocabulary list.
+Whenever you come across a word or a collocation related to the topic (within the topic of Political Correctness these could be words and phrases like catcalling, blackface, blacklist vs deny list,etc.), write it down in your useful vocabulary list.
 This is best done at Google Docs, where you group all of your findings in a table, as shown in the example below.

 In order to have a clear understanding of when and how these new words and phrases can be used, please, consult the English language corpora online, following the links below.
 (A corpus is a compilation of authentic written and spoken language, which enables learners to trace patterns of grammar and vocabulary usage)

 At this stage, students do not assume roles yet, they rather speculate on the variety of opinions that could be voiced on the subject and do Internet and other media research.

 It is better if the number of perspectives equals the number of attendees, which does not exclude the possibility of some of the speakers having points of convergence.